FOR IMMEDIATE RELEASE FROM

 3. Rosalia branches

-To facilitate the transfer and to provide information and support to the depositors in the branches not reopening, the FDIC’s Division of Resolutions and Receiverships (DRR) will take these additional steps:
+To facilitate the transfer and to provide information and support to the depositors in the branches not reopening, the FDIC’s Division of Resolutions and Receiverships (DRR) will take the following additional steps:

 • All customers will be notified their accounts have been transferred to Columbia State Bank.